 Take the ferry from the port of Naples and spend between 30 and 60 minutes on the boat, depending on the time you choose to go.
 A return trip can cost below 50 USD and you will have the whole day to explore the island.
 Check out ferry timetables and prices here!

 If you would rather have everything organized in advance, you can always choose a day trip from Naples to Procida.
 The trip includes a traditional local lunch you can enjoy while being charmed by the colors of the island, and you won’t have to worry about a thing – just show up at the ferry.

 On the 4 square kilometers island don’t miss out on seeing Marina Coricella because this is the perfect place to be for sunset from where you can admire the houses painted in pink, yellow, and blue.
-Climb all the way to the Terra Murata, the highest point on the island, enjoy a fresh lunch at one of the restaurants along the sea just by the fishing boats supplying you the fish.
+Climb all the way to the Terra Murata, the highest point on the island, and enjoy a fresh lunch at one of the restaurants along the sea just by the fishing boats supplying you with the fish.